lrecknagel/presentation_lighthouse/PITCHME.md

 * nodejs module (lib) to work with headless Chrome
 * has lastest Chromium version built in
-* simplifies the usage of Chrome Dev Protocol (large API)
+* simplifies the usage of Chrome Dev Protocol (massive API)

 ---